15

 Across the Soviet bloc, places of worship were closed and destroyed unless they belonged to approved, Communist-controlled religions.
 Police relied on surveillance, threats, coercion, regulation, cooptation, and atheistic education.
 These tools were used to varying degrees from Joesef Stalin’s reign of terror and Nikita Khrushchev’s crackdown, to the more selective persecution between 1965 and 1985, and straight through to the end of Mikhail Gorbachev’s glasnost.
 These same tools, enhanced by high tech, are used today in Beijing, Managua, and Havana.

 To discuss modern religious persecution by far-left regimes and the martyrs and heroes of these systems, a panel of experts will examine common ideology and practices of the repression of churches in China and Latin America.
 Archbishop Salvatore Cordileone will open the discussion with a keynote address titled “Why Marxist and Neo-Marxist Regimes Fear Religion.”
-Then Nina Shea will speak about her forthcoming Hudson report Ten of China’s Persecuted Catholic Bishops, which details the Chinese government’s oppression of Catholic clergy.
+Then Nina Shea will speak about her Hudson report Ten Persecuted Catholic Bishops in China, which details the Chinese government’s oppression of Catholic clergy.

 Related Events